axyoung/axyoung.github.io/about-me.md

 ## About Me

 I am Alex Young.
 My pronouns are he/him/his.
 I am born American and am available to work in USA.
-Currently searching for job positions in software engineering/development and AI fields.
+Currently searching for job positions in software engineering/development and AI fields in the Pacific NW region.

 ## Contact Information